 Erected by Oysterponds Historical Society, Inc.

 Location.
 41° 8.327′ N, 72° 18.219′ W. Marker is in Orient, New York, in Suffolk County.
 Marker is on Village Lane south of Orchard Street, on the right when traveling south.
+Marker is located on right side of Village Lane entrance to Poquatuck Park.
 Touch for map.
-Marker is located on right side of Village Lane entrance to Poquatuck Park.
 Marker is at or near this postal address: 1440 Village Lane, Orient NY 11957, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Webb House (a few steps from this marker); The Methodist Church (within shouting distance of this marker); Fire Fighter (approx. 4 miles away); Horton Point Lighthouse (approx. 8.3 miles away); Capt.
-John Underhill Home Site / Historic Peck's Inn (approx. 8.3 miles away); M. Olivia Sage Old Saybrook Veterans Memorial (approx. 11.1 miles away in Connecticut); Old Saybrook World War I Monument (approx. 11.1 miles away in Connecticut).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+Webb House (a few steps from this marker); The Methodist Church (within shouting distance of this marker); Mile Marker #30 (approx. 3.4 miles away); Fire Fighter Historic Sites of Early Mills and Bridges (approx. 6˝ miles away); Horton Point Lighthouse (approx. 8.3 miles away); Capt.
+John Underhill Home Site / Historic Peck's Inn (approx. 8.3 miles away); The Point House (approx. 9.2 miles away).
 Touch for a list and map of all markers in Orient.

 Also see . . .